 Moreover, do not start negotiating an accident claim on your own.
 During the stressful time you are going through, you cannot think clearly and add up all your damages.
 Also, since you do not know all the intricacies of personal injury law, the insurance adjuster can easily trick you into believing that you do not have a case.

 Personal injury law stipulates a time limit for legal actions taken by accident victims.
-Unfortunately, the state of Louisiana has one of the shortest statutes of limitation in the US: one year from the date of the accident.
+Unfortunately, the state of Louisiana has one of the shortest statute of limitations in the US: one year from the date of the accident.

 This means that you have only one year from the date of the accident to file a personal injury lawsuit.
 If you miss this deadline by just one day, your case will be dismissed.